Until 5 January 2020

-NATIONAL MARITIME MUSEUM CORNWALL proudly announces a major new exhibition, TITANIC STORIES, which will examine the stories of the Titanic’s momentous sinking on 15 April 1912, re-appraising many of the myths, controversies and assumptions that still linger around one of the most well-known historic events of the 20th century.
-It will be on display at the exhibition galleries at the Museum in Falmouth, Cornwall, from 8 March 2018 until 7 January 2019.
+Our major exhibition TITANIC STORIES examines the stories of the Titanic’s momentous sinking on 15 April 1912, re-appraising many of the myths, controversies and assumptions that still linger around one of the most well-known historic events of the 20th century.

-In addition to the many historic objects, the National Maritime Museum Cornwall will also commission a number of large-scale new installation pieces which will go on display in its galleries, including an exact, life-size replica of Lifeboat 13, made by specialist boat builders in Falmouth (currently being constructed, in a workshop gallery in the museum, on public view) as well as working with a Cornish-based artist to create a visually-stunning representation of the iceberg suspended over the lifeboat.
-Created in partnership with members of the local community, the sculpture will be formed from 2208 monkey’s fist knots, each representing a survivor or victim of the tragedy.
+In addition to the many historic objects, the Museum has commissioned two large-scale new installation pieces, including an exact, life-size replica of Lifeboat 13, made by specialist boat builders in our workshop as well as a visually-stunning representation of the iceberg suspended over the lifeboat by Cornwall based Dan Arnold.
+The sculpture is formed from 2208 monkey’s fist knots, created in partnership with members of the local community, each representing a survivor or victim of the tragedy.

 The exhibition also contextualises the Titanic’s sailing as a migration story, full of passengers leaving their homes to start a new life.
 It will take this theme and explore resonances with current migration stories, including a small commissioned series of photographic portraits, telling the stories of immigrants, who have journeyed to Cornwall across seas, to begin a new life.

 (c) Claes-Göran Wetterholm